 After your kayak is pumped, exactly how stable will it be?
 When trying to stand in it, will it fold up and collapse under you, sending you to the bottom of the sea?

 After proper inflation, inflatable kayaks become remarkably stiff.
-They usually do not feel different from regular hard-hulled kayaks.
+They usually do not feel much different from regular hard-shell kayaks.

 You will be surprised at just how strong and rigid these kayaks can be once they are inflated.
 Proper inflation is important.
 Both under inflating and over inflating an inflatable watercraft can lead to dangerous situations.

-To enhance rigidity, inflatable kayaks utilize either small inflatable sections that behave like support beams, or they have a metal framework.
-Both of these act as firm stabilizers.
-They keep the boat stable and firm as you paddle or drift on the water.
+All 3 of these methods act as firm stabilizers.
+They keep the kayaks stable and firm as you paddle or drift on the water.

 Can an inflatable kayak sink?